hadley/adv-r/Environments.md

 # Environments

-(This package uses many functions found in the `pryr` package to pry bar the covers of R and look inside the messy details.
-Install `pryr` by running `devtools::install_github("pryr")`)

 ## Introduction

+Understand environment objects is an important next step of understanding scoping.
+This chapter will teach you:

+* what an environment is and how to inspect and manipulate them
+* the four types of environment associated with a function
+* working in an fresh environment outside of a function with `local()`
+* four ways of binding names to values in an environment

+This chapter uses many functions found in the `pryr` package to pry bar the covers of R and look inside the messy details.
+Install `pryr` by running `devtools::install_github("pryr")`

+## What is an environment?

 An __environment__ is very similar to a list, with two important differences.
 Firstly, an environment has reference semantics: R's usual copy on modify rules do not apply.
 Secondly, an environment has a parent: if an object is not found in an environment, then R will look in its parent.
 Technically, an environment is made up of a __frame__, a collection of named objects (like a list), and link to a parent environment.

+We extend the family metaphor to other environments: the grandparent of a environment would be the parent's parent, the ancestors include all parent environments all the way up to the `emptyenv()`.
+We rarely talk about the children of an environment because there are no back links: given an environment we have no way to find its children.

 The job of an environment is to associate, or __bind__, a set of names (this is a set in the formal sense: only one name) to their corresponding values.